Shinku La: Geography

 Travellers at the pass in June 2024.
 Lahaul on the left, Zanskar on the right.

 The Sinkula Pass, traversed by a 10-day Zanskar-Lahaul footpath used by locals and trekkers, features Sinkula Lake, a shallow pool 20m below its summit on the southern side.
-Acclaimed as one of the Indian Himalaya's technically easiest 5,000m+ passes (no glaciers or steep climbs), it is typically snowbound October-April and avalanche-prone.
+Acclaimed as one of the Indian Himalaya's technically easiest 5,000m+ passes (no glaciers or steep climbs), it is typically snowbound October–April and avalanche-prone.
 While an official sign states 16,615.5 ft, trekking websites list elevations from 4,900-5,100m.

-On the south side of the pass, the route from Barsi Bridge near Darcha Sumdol on NH-3 goes northwest via Rarig, Chikka-Be, Palamo buddhist monastery, Shinkunla Camp, Zanskar SUmdo, and past Green Tara Tal lake.
-"Mount Shinkun East" (6081 m) and "Mount Shinkun West" (6127 m) lie respectively to the east and west side of the pass, among these the Mount Shinkun West was summitted by mountaineers in 2004.
+On the south side of the pass, the route from Barsi Bridge near Darcha Sumdol on NH-3 goes northwest via Rarig, Chikka-Be, Palamo buddhist monastery, Shinkunla Camp, Zanskar Sumdo, and past Green Tara Tal lake.
+"Mount Shinkun East" (6081 m) and "Mount Shinkun West" (6127 m) lie respectively to the east and west side of the pass, among these the Mount Shinkun West was summited by mountaineers in 2004.

 The route on the north side of the pass, along the Kurgiak Cho stream, has the Shunkula Upper Gompa, and then the "Sumdo Shinkula North" which is a confluence of two glaciers (Sumdo means confluence in Tibetan language).
 Further north are the "Lakhong" camping ground, and then the "Phuktal" camping ground near Gonbo Rangjon peak (also called Gumbok Rangan) which is a stand-alone lofty rocky precipice south of Kargyak village in the Lungnak valley considered to holy peak referred to as God's Mountain by the natives who practice Tibetan Buddhism.
 Further north are the "Phersayla" camp site, and then the confluence of "Kurgiak Cho" and Tsarap River where the route forks into two with the west route going to Padum and the east route going to Chah, Darcha and Phutkar Gompa (Phugtal Monastery).